Crossy147/scala-commons/docs/RPCFramework.md

 # Typesafe RPC & proxy framework

-`commons-shared` module contains a set of tools for implementing type-safe remote interfaces.
+The `commons-shared` module contains a set of tools for implementing type-safe remote interfaces.
 It is not bound to any particular transport protocol or serialization method.
-Its purpose is to provide type-safety layer over "raw" transport layer.
-This is primarily provided by automatic translation between "real" RPC interfaces (represented by regular, typesafe Scala traits) and "raw" RPC interfaces where an invocation is already represented in a format suitable for sending over a network or other low-level transport mechanism that accepts raw bytes or strings.
+Its purpose is to provide a type-safety layer over "raw" transport layer.
+This is primarily provided by an automatic translation between "real" RPC interfaces (represented by regular, typesafe Scala traits) and "raw" RPC interfaces where an invocation is already represented in a format suitable for sending over a network or other low-level transport mechanism that accepts raw bytes or strings.

-RPC framework is cross-compiled for JVM and JS, which makes it especially useful for implementing communication layer between client and server in ScalaJS applications.
+RPC framework is cross-compiled for JVM and JS, which makes it especially useful for implementing the communication layer between a client and a server in ScalaJS applications.

 ## Table of Contents